vksingh28/vksingh28.github.io/_pages/teaching.md

 I have served as a teaching assistant for the following courses at UT Austin:

-- F23-SDS320H Elements of Statistics (Honors)
+- STA721 : Linear Models (Graduate)
+- STA732 : Statistical Inference (Graduate)
-- S24-SDS320E Elements of Statistics
+- STA432 : Theory of Inference (Undergraduate)
+- STA199 : Introduction to Data Analysis (Undergraduate)